Our new specialist service opens in Sheffield!

 With round-the-clock assistance available, the people we support will be able to experience independent living with the comfort of knowing that help is always on hand, should it be required.

-Marc Brodie, Managing Director for the North West, said, “The service has been shaped from the ground up to meet the support requirements of people in the locality who are looking to take that next exciting step into supported living – from those who have never lived away from their families before to those already receiving support but in need of somewhere that offers more autonomy.”
+Marc Brodie, Managing Director for the North East, said, “The service has been shaped from the ground up to meet the support requirements of people in the locality who are looking to take that next exciting step into supported living – from those who have never lived away from their families before to those already receiving support but in need of somewhere that offers more autonomy.”

 He continued, “Our teams have put so much into the development of the service, undertaking additional clinical training to fully understand the unique support requirements of each individual, and working closely with family members and the local authorities to ensure that the support we offer will be exactly what the individuals need in order to flourish.
-I am incredibly proud of everything that our teams have achieved already, and I can’t wait to see the people we support thrive in their new homes.”
+I am incredibly proud of everything that our colleagues have achieved already, and I can’t wait to see the people we support thrive in their new homes.”

 Ann Walton, Head of Operations for Halo Housing Association, said, “Halo was formed in 2011, having celebrated our tenth anniversary last year, we are a growing organisation both in size and in geography.
-This bespoke new scheme fits with one of our key objectives to provide a person centred approach.
+This bespoke new scheme fits with one of our key objectives to provide a person-centred approach.
 Independent Living is the way forward and Halo are delighted to continue our partnership with Community Integrated Care in developing this fantastic new scheme.
-We are looking forward to welcoming new Tenants to the scheme from the local area and we will work with Community Integrated Care to help further develop their independence.”
+We are looking forward to welcoming new tenants to the scheme from the local area and we will work with Community Integrated Care to help further develop their independence.”